What Are the Different Types of Furnaces?

 Electric furnaces are usually affordable and frequently smaller than other furnaces.
 Their disadvantage is they’re not as efficient as gas furnaces.

-Contact Friendly Home Services for All Your Furnace Needs
+Contact Friendly Plumber, Heating and Air for All Your Furnace Needs

-When you’re ready to purchase a new furnace, turn to Friendly Home Services in Salt Lake City, UT, for help.
+When you’re ready to purchase a new furnace, turn to Friendly Plumber, Heating and Air in Salt Lake City, UT, for help.
 Our team is well-versed in all makes and models of furnaces and can help you make the right decision for your home and family.
 Call (801) 923-6355 or request service online today.